-Several Altru paramedics are certified in the Special Weapons and Tactics (SWAT) Basic Course and the Advanced SWAT Medic Course.
+Three Altru paramedics are certified in the Special Weapons and Tactics (SWAT) Basic Course and the Advanced SWAT Medic Course.
 These paramedics now form the core of the Tactical Medic Program, a joint venture between Altru Health System and the Grand Forks Police Department.

 In addition to the above mentioned national certifications, the Tactical Medics train a minimum of ten hours per month and are on call to respond with the Grand Forks Police Department's Special Weapons and Tactics (SWAT) whenever needed.
 As team members, the paramedics are primarily responsible for the front line, "battlefield" care of citizens and team members injured during SWAT operations.
 They also represent a sizeable financial commitment from Altru to provide the very best local emergency medical services.

 Knowing what to do when approached by emergency vehicles saves lives.
-As drivers, we have an obligation to obey traffic safety regulations, including pulling over and coming to a complete stop when approached by emergency vehicles.
+As drivers, we have an obligation to obey traffic safety regulations, including pulling over and coming to a Complete Stop when approached by emergency vehicles.